sallustius/moose/framework/notes.md

 - Are there duplicate instances of objects for each thread (I think so)?
 - Currently the warehouse doesn't know about threading-copy relationships between objects.
 We need to store this information somehow so we can query objects as a set (maybe?).
-Actually we need some sort of ThreadedInterface that keeps a pointer to the primary thread object pointer for joining.
+Actually we need some sort of ThreadedInterface that keeps a pointer to the master thread object pointer for joining.

 - How to deal with partial queries but still be able to cache them?